How to Avoid Condensation in Tents

 Ventilate your tent!

-The more ventilation the better.
-Reduce the humidity of your tent by promoting a good airflow.
+The most effective way to prevent condensation is to ventilate your tent and reduce the internal humidity of your tent by promoting a good airflow.
 Examine your tent for low and high venting options and open them to let the moist air flow out.
 If the weather conditions permit, leave the upper and lower sections of the door open, mesh sections can be kept fully zipped.
 If appropriate, also ensure vents at the rear of the tent are fully open.
 Make sure the vents are not obstructed by bags, or sleeping bodies.

 Store wet stuff outside